CloudCosmos/newsfetch.tech/docs/features/common-crawl-news-extraction.md

 WARC_EXTRACT_DIR = "warc-extract"
 ```

-The script will first uncompress the WARC file, and then create a sub-directory with the name of the WARC file (without extension).
-Within this sub-directory, it will create another sub-directory using the name provided in `WARC_EXTRACT_DIR` variable.
+The script will first uncompress the WARC file, and then create a subdirectory with the name of the WARC file (without extension).
+Within this subdirectory, it will create another subdirectory using the name provided in `WARC_EXTRACT_DIR` variable.
-Now, as it processed the WARC file, it will create a sub-directory within `WARC_EXTRACT_DIR` for each unique web domain that is present in the archive.
+Now, as it processed the WARC file, it will create a subdirectory within `WARC_EXTRACT_DIR` for each unique web domain that is present in the archive.
-Within this domain sub-directory, each article in the WARC is processed, and the processed contents are stored as JSON with the article's unique UUID as the file name (with `.json` extension)
+Within this domain subdirectory, each article in the WARC is processed, and the processed contents are stored as JSON with the article's unique UUID as the file name (with `.json` extension)

 A sample article, in the file `warc-extract/9c496b40-4344-4714-b50d-02a38b4f8028.json`, is shown below.
 The HTML content of the article is not shown for brevity.
 ```json